jacaseyclyde/jacaseyclyde.github.io/content/authors/admin/_index.md

     summary: |
       GPA: 3.971/4.000

       I have proposed a thesis placing multi-messenger constraints on supermassive black hole binary populations.
-Supervised by [Prof Chiara Mingarelli](https://www.chiaramingarelli.com/).
+Supervised by Prof. Chiara Mingarelli [](https://www.chiaramingarelli.com/).
 I have three lead author projects that have been either published or submitted, including one project which I lead for the NANOGrav collaboration.
     #  I have given oral presentations at 3 AAS meetings.
     # button:
     #   text: 'Read Thesis'